darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ## The Solution.

-We were able to seamlessly integrate to The MLS’s teams and provide all the help the needed to accelerate their product and feature delivery, ensuring the high quality they are known for.
+I was able to seamlessly integrate to The MLS’s teams and provide all the help the needed to accelerate their product and feature delivery, ensuring the high quality they are known for.

 </div>